 What is BCP (beta-caryophyllene)?

-You’ve heard about CBD oil.
-Perhaps you’ve even dived in and experienced its calming properties.
-But BCP oil is the latest wellness kid on the block, and BCP is being hailed as a self-care superpower.
+BCP is being hailed as a self-care superpower.
 Keen to know more?
 Keep reading to discover more about BCP and its incredible properties.

 However, what’s exciting about BCP is that it binds with the body's CB2 receptors (associated with mood, pain regulation and the immune system).
 Cannabinoids also bind with CB2 receptors, but they also bind with other receptors in the body, whereas BCP only binds with CB2.